Bloc/swiftris-checkpoints/06-shaping-up.md

 ### Subclasses

 You've written a solid `Shape` class, yet it hasn't truly defined any possible Tetrominoes for us to play with. `Shape` is merely a generic tool meant to support an infinite number of shapes.
-Let's define the seven shapes which Swiftris will allow. *Create* and *code* the following subclass of `Shape`: `SquareShape`:
+Let's define the seven shapes which Swiftris will allow. *Create* and *code* the following subclass of `Shape`, `SquareShape`:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/07-giving-shape-square.png)</center>